 Dr Suneja is very active in the community and has been a mentor for PACE program for Katy ISD for the past 19 years.
 He is also currently the Vice President of Pratham, Houston Chapter, a Nonprofit that provides education to underprivileged children in India.
 He is also the former Chairman and President of American Heart Association, Katy, Chapter .

 Dr Suneja lives with his wife and family in Katy , Texas.
 He enjoys running Half Marathons while also raising money for Nonprofits.
-He also loved listening to music, playing Tennis. traveling and spending time with his family.
+He also loves listening to music especially The Beatles, playing tennis. traveling and spending time with his family.